 Scalr combines OPA with Checkov for security scanning, emphasizing pre-plan enforcement.
 Policies live in VCS and follow GitOps patterns, allowing teams to review changes before activation.
 This approach catches problems earlier in the pipeline.

-Scalr’s hierarchical model enables policy inheritance from Account level through to individual Workspaces, reducing policy management overhead in large organizations.
+Scalr’s hierarchical model enables policy inheritance from the Account level through to individual Workspaces, reducing policy management overhead in large organizations.

 7. Worker architecture and execution control